Easy Instant Pot Carnitas Recipe

-This instant pot carnitas recipe is a take on the traditional.
+This Instant Pot Carnitas Recipe is a take on the traditional.
 The pork is seasoned to perfection, pressure-cooked, then grilled.
-A process that results in very tender, juicy, pull apart meat with a crispy exterior.
-While carnitas is most often added to tacos, it’s very versatile.
-Try it in burritos, sliders or my favourite – nourishing bowls.
+A process that results in very tender, juicy, pull apart meat with a crispy exterior that’s perfect for tacos, burritos, sliders or nourishing bowls.
 It’s a great dish to include in your Cinco de Mayo menu too!

 In This Article